Major Requirements

 THEA 40: Technical Production

 b.
-Any one of the following courses in performance:
+Any one of the following courses in practice:

 THEA 10: Special Topics courses, with approval of the Chair